ThunderSSGSS/Auth-fastapi-2/README.md

 ## DevInfos:
-- Name: James Artur (Thunder);
+- James Artur (Thunder), a DevOps and infrastructure enthusiastics;
-- A DevOps and infrastructure enthusiastics.
+- Joel Soto, a Software engineer wanting to learn more.